-Bitcoin reached its first all-time high on November 29, 2013, when it was valued at US$1,137.
+Bitcoin reached its first major all-time high on November 29, 2013, when it was valued at US$1,137.
 Since then, it has experienced various highs and lows.
 In 2017, bitcoin’s price rose more than fivefold, jumping from US$997 in January to US$5,013 by September 1.

 If you’re still asking yourself, “Why invest in bitcoin?” perhaps consider this — as the cryptocurrency’s price has risen over the last couple of years, bitcoin has begun rivaling traditional safe-haven assets such as gold and silver.
-Bitcoin first surged ahead of the gold price for the first time ever in March 2017, trading at US$1,268, while the precious metal‘s price was US$1,233 an ounce.
+Bitcoin surged ahead of the gold price for the first time ever in March 2017, trading at US$1,268, while the precious metal‘s price was US$1,233 an ounce.

-Bitcoin’s price still has further to go before it once again hits its all-time high of US$19,783, which it reached in mid-December 2017; however, there are analysts who think the fundamentals are bullishly in favor of stronger bitcoin prices in the months and years ahead.
+No wonder there are analysts who think the fundamentals are bullishly in favor of stronger bitcoin prices in the months and years ahead.

 Why invest in bitcoin?: Market outlook

 Moving forward, there are certainly a growing number of opportunities in bitcoin.
 There are those who genuinely believe in the potential of bitcoin to become a major currency or an inflation hedge.